Portland Streetcar: History

 Another extension of 0.42 mi south to the lower terminus of the Portland Aerial Tram at SW Gibbs Street, in the South Waterfront District, opened on October 20, 2006.
 For the next five years, that section of track differed from the rest of the line in that the streetcar track ran entirely in its own right-of-way (formerly used by the Willamette Shore Trolley).
 It was also bi-directional single track.
 This configuration was always planned to be temporary, awaiting an expected rebuilding of Moody Avenue, and in November 2011 the streetcar line began using new double track on a realigned section of Moody.
 This change left the short section of bi-directional single track around 4th and Montgomery as the only such running on the current PS system.
 At the streetcar's Gibbs Street stop, a new pedestrian bridge opened in summer 2012, linking the stop to the Lair Hill neighborhood that was otherwise cut off by Interstate 5.

 On August 17, 2007, the route was extended south of Gibbs Street, to SW Lowell and Bond, serving more of the South Waterfront district.
 This 0.46 mi extension is a 10-block loop, from SW Moody and Gibbs proceeding south on Moody Avenue, east on Lowell Street and north on Bond Avenue to OHSU Commons at Gibbs, which stop is also directly adjacent to the entrance to the aerial tram.
+The Lowell & Bond station is located one block from the northern terminus of the Willamette Shore Trolley, adjacent to the U.S. Immigration and Customs Enforcement building on SW Bancroft St.

 By 2008, Portland estimated the streetcar prompted the construction of more than 10,000 new housing units and 5400000 sqft of institutional, office, and retail and construction within two blocks.